 Astronomers have used data from NASA's Chandra X-ray Observatory to make a discovery that may have profound implications for understanding how the magnetic field in the Sun and stars like it are generated.

-X-ray emission is an excellent indicator of a star's magnetic field strength so this discovery suggests that these stars have much weaker magnetic fields than previously thought.
+X-ray emission is an excellent indicator of a star's magnetic field strength so this discovery suggests that these have much weaker magnetic fields than previously thought.

 The Sun and stars like it are giant spheres of superheated gas.
 The Sun's magnetic field is responsible for producing sunspots, its 11-year cycle, and powerful eruptions of particles from the solar surface.
 These solar storms can produce spectacular auroras on Earth, damage electrical power systems, knock out communications satellites, and affect astronauts in space.